Afrasia djijidae: Anatomy

 M1 is similar to M2, but somewhat smaller.
 The ectoflexus is less apparent, the stylar shelf is narrower, there is no crest behind the metaconule, and the lingual cingulum is continuous.
 The condition of the parastyle more closely resembles that in Afrotarsius.

 In m2, the trigonid (the front portion of the tooth) consists of three very distinct cusps: the paraconid at the front, and behind it the paired protoconid (on the buccal side) and metaconid (on the lingual side).
 These three cusps are less discrete in Afrotarsius.
 The paraconid is distinct from the paracristid, the crest that connects it to the protoconid, and is located more lingually than in Afrotarsius.
 Between this cusp and the metaconid behind it, the central basin of the trigonid is open towards the lingual margin of the tooth.
 The protoconid has a V shape, with one arm reaching towards the metaconid and the other towards the paraconid.
 The back portion of the tooth, the talonid, is broader; Eosimias has a narrower talonid.
 The main cusps, the buccal hypoconid and lingual entoconid, are opposite each other on the margins of the tooth (the entoconid is further to the front in Phenacopithecus).
 A crest, the cristid obliqua, connects the front side of the hypoconid to the protoconid.
 It is nearly in line with the main axis of the tooth, contrasting with its more diagonal position in Eosimias and Phenacopithecus.
 A crest, the postcristid, descends from the hypoconid along the back margin of the tooth and almost reaches the entoconid, which is separated by a notch.
 It incorporates the third talonid cusp, the hypoconulid, which is indistinct in Afrasia.
 In Afrotarsius and eosimiids (except the Pakistani Phileosimias), this crest reaches the entoconid.
 There is a cingulum, or shelf, on the buccal side of m2.

 The last lower molar, m3, is smaller and has a longer talonid, with a well-developed hypoconulid lobe at the back, and generally resembles that of Phenacopithecus, but the trigonid is smaller.
 The paraconid is distinct.
 The hypoconulid lobe is longer than in Afrotarsius and the entoconid is located further to the front.
 Unlike on m2, there is no notch between the hypoconulid and entoconid, though a shallow valley is present.

 Range and ecology

-Afrasia has only been found in the Eocene Pondaung Formation of central Myanmar, a rock unit which has been dated to about 37 million years ago using magnetostratigraphy and fission track dating.
-This places it at the end of the Bartonian stage, near the Middle–Late Eocene boundary.
+Afrasia has only been found in the Eocene Pondaung Formation of central Myanmar, a rock unit dated to about 40 million years ago.
 Although many tons of sediments in the area have been screened for fossils, Afrasia is still known only from four teeth, suggesting that it was a rare species.

 Since fossils were first discovered there in 1916, a rich fossil fauna has been recovered in the Pondaung Formation.
 In addition to Afrasia, primates found there include the eosimiid Bahinia; the amphipithecids Pondaungia, Ganlea, and Myanmarpithecus; and the sivaladapids Paukkaungia and Kyitchaungia.